aeternity/aerepl-web/README.md

    - `success` is a regular output with successful outcome
    - `error` means the query wasn't processed at all because of some mistake on the user side.
 This includes for example type errors, bad syntax, misusing the REPL features etc.
    - `internal error` is the error on the REPL side.
-   - `ask` indicates that the REPL has asked a question.
-It should provide the information about valid answers in the `output` field.
-If the user replies with empty input the default option will be chosen.
-If the input won't match with any of the options the question will be re-asked.
-While REPL is awaiting for the answer it will reject all deploy queries.
+   - `ask` indicates that the REPL has asked a question and awaits an answer from the client in the next `query` message.
  - `warnings` is a list of warnings that appeared during query evaluation

+The `ask` response will appear in cases where the user needs to make some particular decision, eg. their action would remove something from the context and the REPL want's to ensure that they know what are they doing.
+In such a case, in the `output` field there should be message like `do you really want to proceed? [y]n`.
+To answer this question the client will need to make a regular `query` call with either `"y"` or `"n"` in the `input` field.
+If the `input` is empty, the option in the brackets will be chosen as the default.

 #### autocomplete